March 8, 2021

 Along with the experimental parts numbers, exhibit B’s have several key features including: cast iron covers on the transmission housing, a bigger engine with bigger flywheel, enclosed steering, and have duty front hubs.

 Follow this link, https://youtu.be/zEfQfxIVAY0 to watch a video on the Exhibit B Tractor.

 5 – John Deere Styled D

 John Deere hired the renowned industrial designer Henry Dreyfuss in about 1937 to re-envision the look of their line of farm tractors.
 This resulted in essentially a complete redesign of the tractor’s sheet metal now called the “styled” design.

 The new styled tractors were released in 1938 starting with the Model A and B. The Model D was one of the last Deere lines to get this new styled look.

 The Styled D had a larger 501 cubic-inch engine Deere introduced in 1927.
-A popular option were an electric starter with lighting available.
+A popular option was an electric starter and lights.

 The Model D was built from 1923 to 1953 with a total production of 160,000.

 The popular demand was so high that in 1953 when production had officially ended Deere decided to build one last run.
 The tractors were built in the street right outside the production building.
 These tractors became known as “Streeters” by collectors.